mbuesch/p2pro-rs/README.md

 Features:

-- Live false-color ("ironbow"-style) view of the InfiRay P2Pro thermal camera
+- Live false-color ("ironbow"-style) view of the InfiRay P2Pro thermal camera.
-- A temperature color-scale legend next to the image
+- A temperature color-scale legend next to the image.
-- Markers for the current frame's coldest and hottest pixels, with their temperature labels
+- Markers for the current frame's coldest and hottest pixels, with their temperature labels.
 - Automatic scaling: the color range always stretches to the current frame's min/max temperature.
+- Saving of the thermal image to a PNG file.

 ## Operating System Support